Characters: Shovel Knight

 MonaA really bored woman who is holed up to the left of the juice bar.
 You can pay her 100 gold to play a mini-game where you hit flasks at targets.

-- A Day in the Limelight: She plays a bigger role in "Plague of Shadows" as Plague Knight's partner (and possible love interest).
+- Ascended Extra: She plays a bigger role in "Plague of Shadows" as Plague Knight's partner (and possible love interest).

 - Amazing Technicolor Population: Her skin is green.